Azure/azure-functions-durable-extension/docfx/articles/samples/counter.md

 This is an example of an *eternal orchestration* - i.e. one that potentially never ends.
 It responds to messages sent to it using the <xref:Microsoft.Azure.WebJobs.DurableOrchestrationClient.RaiseEventAsync*> method, which can be called by any non-orchestrator function.

 One unique characteristic of this orchestrator function is that it effectively has no history: the <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.ContinueAsNew*> method will reset the history after each processed event.
-This is the preferred way to implement an orchestrator which has an arbitrary lifetime as using a `while` loop could cause the orchestrator function's history to grow unbounded, resulting in unnecessarily high memory usage.
+This is the preferred way to implement an orchestrator which has an arbitrary lifetime.
+Using a `while` loop could cause the orchestrator function's history to grow unbounded, resulting in unnecessarily high memory usage.

 > [!NOTE]
 > The <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.ContinueAsNew*> method has other interesting use-cases besides just eternal orchestrations.
 See the [Eternal Orchestrations](../topics/eternal-orchestrations.md) topic guide for more information.